 The idea of a tangible reward or the emotional high that comes with the sense of accomplishment is what motivates us to keep doing a good thing, while the fear of repercussions or unpleasant outcomes is what keeps from doing something bad.

-When a child observes that good behavior of a sibling results in them getting a treat while bad behavior courts punishment, the child wanting a treat will be motivated to good behavior by this social learning lesson.
+When a child observes that good behavior of a sibling results in them getting a treat, while bad behavior courts punishment, the child wanting a treat will be motivated toward good behavior by this social learning lesson.

 Motivation to learn new information and habits is a critical part of social learning.
-To stay motivated for social learning, you can:
+To stay motivated for social learning, you can try the following.

 Find a Role Model

-Finding a role model and basing our learning on them means you are motivated to do the same thing that they are.
+Finding a role model and basing your learning on them means you are motivated to duplicate the role model’s behavior.

 The medical students example fits well here again.
-The students will be motivated to learn better clinical skills and patient handling techniques by observing others around them and aspiring to be as good as they are.
+The students will be motivated to observe and imitate better clinical skills and patient handling techniques by observing others around them and aspiring to be as good as they are.

 Make a Note